nmenny/Audioctopus/README.md

 Result:

-The commands tells if the music have been swapped successfully or not.
+The commands tells if the music has been swapped successfully or not.

 ### /remove-music-from-playlist